jigx-com/jigx-docs-examples/docs/Jig Types/jig_document.md

 **Examples:**

-See the full code sample using static data in<a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-document/static-data/document-html-url-sd.jigx" target="_blank"> GitHub</a>.
+See the full code sample using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-document/static-data/document-html-url-sd.jigx).
-See the full code sample using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-document/dynamic-data/document-html-url-dd.jigx" target="_blank">GitHub</a>.
+See the full code sample using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-document/dynamic-data/document-html-url-dd.jigx).

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for documents.
-You can use the documents.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/documents.csv" target="_blank">GitHub</a> and upload it via the [Data]() configuration in Jigx Management.
+You can use the documents.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/documents.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::
 ::::
 :::::